 However you can usually tweak a few physical features if the actor knows how to embody a certain character.

 For example, Emma Watson is Hermione Granger without anyone questioning it despite the fact she doesn’t quite look like the book Hermione.
 Harry Potter is supposed to have green eyes but Daniel Radcliffe embodied the character so well that it’s a minimal difference.
 Zendaya also captures a unique twist to Mary Jane that I honestly just always think of her when I think of the character despite her not looking like the original.

 Above everything else though, the way an actor owns a character is extremely important in making an adaptation something memorable no matter what physical features they don’t possess.

 WHY SO SERIOUS?

 This is a big problem.
 Hollywood has an unhealthy fixation with making adaptations of things that originally had a variety of themes and turning them into a pure violent, sob fest.
-Going back to the Last Airbender, Aang and Sokka barely made jokes or even smiled through the movie and they’re supposed to be the comic relief.
+Going back to the Last Airbender, Aang and Sokka barely made jokes or even smiled through the movie and they’re supposed to be comedic, silly characters.
 Nor was General Iroh the least bit charming.
 Basically this movie should not even be considered a live-action because it barely did anything to capture the essence and charm of the animated show.
 It just took the serious bits and put them in order at an attempt to make people take it seriously.
-So a bunch of element bending, crying and people dying.
+So a bunch of element bending with subpar CGI, crying and people dying.
+Fascinating.

 The biggest damage to a franchise is to lose its edge from bad adaptations.
 Thankfully, the Last Airbender animation is far too iconic to be damaged by something that is quite easily forgotten.
 But it is still important to ensure that an adaptation is actually doing a work justice or making it more enjoyable rather than sitting there as a useless piece of merchandise.
 This means preserving the parts that make the work so loved.